ocsf/ocsf-docs/Articles/Patching Core Using Extensions.md

 ## Constraints in Patching Extensions

 As of OCSF Schema Server vs. 2.72.0 patching extensions can add overriding constraints to core classes and objects.
-This was always possible with ordinary extension classes and objects, but was not supported by the server or transform tools for patching constraints until 2.72.0.
-An example of this for `metadata` is below with two attributes, `a1` from the prior examples and `a2` so that a constraint on the two can be added.
+This was always possible with ordinary extension classes and objects, but was not supported by the server for patching constraints until 2.72.0.
+An example of this for `metadata` is shown below with two attributes, `a1` from the prior examples and `a2` so that a constraint on the two can be added.

 ```
 {